 An immediate removable denture, also known as a flipper, is an excellent interim measure to address the appearance of a missing tooth, while you heal and wait for the permanent crown.
-An immediate denture is not designed to last a long time like a regular denture, but it is designed to help get you through until your permanent tooth replacement option is available.
+An immediate denture is not designed to last as long as a regular denture, but is designed to help get you through until your permanent tooth replacement is available.

 Tooth-Supported Fixed Bridge

-This type of bridge is not a common treatment option, but it is available in the event that the adjacent teeth are healthy.
+This type of bridge is not a common treatment option, but is available if the adjacent teeth are healthy.
 This type of bridge consists of the pontic or crown in the center, and is attached to unprepared teeth by “wings” which are bonded to the teeth.
 This option helps to preserve the health of adjacent teeth and looks and feels more natural than a denture, but is not as durable as a fixed bridge or a dental implant.